Quick All Purpose Marinade for Proteins or Veggies

 Marinate.

-Add the protein or vegetable of your choice to the marinade, mix well, cover, and let sit in the refrigerator for at least one hour.
+Add the protein or vegetable of your choice to the marinade, mix well to coat evenly, cover, and let it sit in the refrigerator for at least 1 hour.
+This resting time allows the aromatics to infuse and the salt to season everything throughout.

 Step 3